WHYAMERICASUCKS.COM

 His second-term answer to family separation was not restraint

 When asked whether deportations could be carried out without separating families, AP reported that Homan said, 'Families can be deported together.'
-That line matters because it turns a moral crisis into an administrative shrug.
+The quote turns a moral crisis into an administrative shrug.

-AP's reporting around Homan's Minneapolis appearance also described ICE detaining people with legal immigration status, no criminal records, children, and U.S. citizens.
-So the practical meaning of his posture was not just tough talk at the border.
-It was a broader domestic enforcement model with a very high tolerance for collateral damage.
+AP's reporting around Homan's Minneapolis appearance also described ICE detaining people with legal immigration status, no criminal records, children, and U.S. Citizens.
+His posture became a broader domestic enforcement model with a very high tolerance for collateral damage.

 The detention machine kept getting bigger